Marozta/TheOdinProject/README.md

 # TheOdinProject
-Repository for projects of The Odin project
+Repository for assignments and projects of The Odin project